1 John 5 – Born of God and Believing in the Son of God

 d.
 His commandments are not burdensome: Some Christians feel very burdened by the commandments of God, yet John insists that they are not burdensome.

 i.
 His commandments are not burdensome when we see how wise and good the commandments of God are.
 They are gifts from Him to show us the best and most fulfilling life possible.
-God’s commands are like the “manufacture’s handbook” for life; He tells us what to do because He knows how we work best.
+God’s commands are like the “manufacturer’s handbook” for life; He tells us what to do because He knows how we work best.
 God’s commands are not given to bind or to pain us, or because God is like an irritated old man.

 ii.
 His commandments are not burdensome because when we are born again, we are given new hearts – hearts which by instinct wish to please God.
 As part of the New Covenant, the law of God has been written on the heart of every believer (Jeremiah 31:33).